-Finally, we know the rotation can be quite stressful and grueling.
-The Emergency Radiology Faculty may not always have the answer.
-However, there are on-call subspecialty faculty for back-up just in case there a question we can't answer.
-As an example, the Nuclear Medicine physicians interpret the after-hours VQ scans and the Body radiologists would read an MR abdomen for appendicitis.
+Finally, we know the rotation can be quite stressful.
+The Emergency Radiology Faculty may not always have the answer; however,-there are on-call subspecialty faculty for back-up just in case there is a question we can't answer.
+Always check with the covering ER Radiologist first.
+The Help Desk is able to contact the subspecialist radiologist on-call if a question still cannot be answered.
+For example, if you have a nuclear medicine imaging examination, please contact the Nuclear Medicine faculty on-call.